TWilliamHawke/supply-lines-rework-v2/readme.md

-###If you want to add a suppurt for new units/lords or change
+###API documentation
-First of all, you need to subscribe on SupplyLinesReworkInit event.
+First of all, you need to subscribe on __SupplyLinesReworkInit__ event.
 This works almost the same as Mod Configuration Tool.

 ```lua